iconclass/server/src/help/dev.md

 **2022-04-28**

+Add "Copy to clipboard" buttons to notation view.

 Fixed bugs with doubly adding notations to tree when browsing.

 Allow navigating straight to a notation by typing it in the search box.